Marie-Antoinette Katoto: Youth

-Katoto has represented France at different youth levels, accumulating 35 caps and 24 goals.
-She was part of French team which won the 2016 UEFA Women's Under-19 Championship.
-She finished the tournament as top scorer with six goals, and was selected as the best player.
-She was also part of the team which reached semi-finals of the 2018 FIFA U-20 Women's World Cup.
+Katoto has represented France at various youth levels, earning 35 caps and scoring 24 goals.
+She was part of the French team that won the 2016 UEFA Women's Under-19 Championship.
+She finished the tournament as the top scorer with six goals and was named the tournament's best player.
+She was also a member of the team that reached the semi-finals of the 2018 FIFA U-20 Women's World Cup.

 Senior

-Katoto made her senior team debut on 10 November 2018 in a 3–1 friendly win over Brazil by coming on as a 66th minute substitute for Delphine Cascarino.
+On 31 October 2018, Katoto received her first call-up to the senior team.
+She made her senior team debut on 10 November 2018 in a 3–1 friendly win over Brazil by coming on as a 66th-minute substitute for Delphine Cascarino.
 She scored her first international goal on 19 January 2019 in a 3–1 friendly win over the United States.
-In the run up to the match, France's coach Corinne Diacre had publicly criticised the attitude and application of Katoto.
+In the lead-up to the match, France coach Corinne Diacre publicly criticised attitude and application of Katoto.

 In May 2019, Diacre left Katoto out of the 23-player squad for the 2019 FIFA Women's World Cup, which was hosted by France.
-The decision caused widespread surprise as Katoto was the top scorer of French league previous season.
-Diacre however defended her decision by stating that: "It was a difficult choice, but I made it and I stand by it.
-It's certain that if we don’t win the World Cup, I will be reproached for it."
-France were eventually knocked out in quarter-finals by the United States, who went on to defend their title.
+The decision caused widespread surprise, as Katoto had been the top scorer in the French league the previous season.
+Diacre however defended her decision, saying that it had been a difficult choice but one she stood by, while admitting that she would be criticized if France did not win the World Cup.
+France were eventually knocked out in the quarter-finals by the United States, who went on to defend their title.

-On 17 September 2021, Katoto scored her first hat-trick for national team in a 10–0 win against Greece.
+On 17 September 2021, Katoto scored her first hat-trick for the national team in a 10–0 win against Greece.
 In May 2022, she was named in France's squad for the UEFA Women's Euro 2022.
-During the group stage match against Belgium, she suffered a knee injury that ruled her out for the rest of the competition.
+During the group stage match against Belgium, she suffered a knee injury that ruled her out for the remainder of the tournament.

-On 24 February 2023, Katoto announced that she would no longer play for the national team after captain Wendie Renard said she would step down to save her mental health.
-Katoto said she wanted changes to be made to the way the team was managed.
+On 24 February 2023, Katoto, along with Wendie Renard and Kadidiatou Diani, announced that they would no longer play for the national team.
+Katoto stated that she wanted changes to be made in the way the team was managed.
 In March 2023, French Football Federation sacked Diacre and named Hervé Renard as the new head coach.
-Katoto returned to national team on 1 December 2023 by playing in a 3–0 win against Austria.
-She came on as a 46th minute substitute for Kadidiatou Diani and scored the team's third goal, thus helping France to reach the 2024 UEFA Women's Nations League Finals.
+Katoto returned to the national team on 1 December 2023 in a 3–0 win over Austria.
+She came on as a 46th-minute substitute for Kadidiatou Diani and scored France's third goal, helping the team qualify for the 2024 UEFA Women's Nations League Finals.

 In July 2024, Katoto was named in France's squad for the 2024 Olympics.
+Despite France being eliminated in the quarter-finals, she finished the tournament as the top scorer with five goals.
 In June 2025, she was named in the French squad for the UEFA Women's Euro 2025.